-- 209. Anatomy and Physiology in Physical Education (5).
+209. Anatomy and Physiology in Physical Education (5).
 Lec.
 4, Lab.
-2, Pr., BI 101. - An introductory study of homeostasis, tissues and integumentary, skeletal, articular, muscular, circulatory, and lymphatic systems, with an emphasis on the relationships of human anatomy and physiology to exercise and fitness. - 210.
-Human Anatomy and Physiology I (5).
+2, Pr., BI 101.

+An introductory study of homeostasis, tissues and integumentary, skeletal, articular, muscular, circulatory, and lymphatic systems, with an emphasis on the relationships of human anatomy and physiology to exercise and fitness.

+- 210. Human Anatomy and Physiology I (5).
 Lec.
 4, Lab.
-4, Pr., BI 101.

-An elementary course involving a study of the human body in relation to its functions.
-Includes the gross anatomy and sufficient microanatomy to serve as a foundation to the understanding of the basic mechanics and functions of the organs of the body and anatomy and physiology as related to the integumentary skeletal, muscular, cardiovascular, lymphatic, and urinary systems.

-- 211. Human Anatomy and Physiology II (5).
+4, Pr., BI 101. - An elementary course involving a study of the human body in relation to its functions.
+Includes the gross anatomy and sufficient microanatomy to serve as a foundation to the understanding of the basic mechanics and functions of the organs of the body and anatomy and physiology as related to the integumentary skeletal, muscular, cardiovascular, lymphatic, and urinary systems. - 211.
+Human Anatomy and Physiology II (5).
 Lec.
 4, Lab.
-4, Pr., BI 101. - Anatomy and physiology related to the nervous system and special senses, respiratory, digestive, endocrine, and reproductive systems. - Clinical Pharmacology (5).
+4, Pr., BI 101.

+Anatomy and physiology related to the nervous system and special senses, respiratory, digestive, endocrine, and reproductive systems. - Clinical Pharmacology (5).
 Lec.
-5, Pr., 5 hours chemistry, BI 210and BI 211 or departmental approval.
-A systematic study of therapeutic drugs, their effects on the body, and disease processes; methods of - administration and dosage.

-320. Field Biology (5).
+5, Pr., 5 hours chemistry, BI 210 and BI 211 or departmental approval.
+A systematic study of therapeutic drugs, their effects on the body, and disease processes; methods of administration and dosage. - 320.
+Field Biology (5).
 Lec.
 3, Lab.
-6, Pr., permission of instructor. - 325.
+6, Pr., permission of instructor.An introductory study of the taxonomy, natural history, and ecology of plants and animals, with emphasis on the relationships between organisms and their natural habitat.
+Field trips will be made. - 325.
 Epidemiology (5).
 Lec.
-5, Pr., Bl 201 and MH 267, or departmenta I approval.
+5, Pr., BI 201 and MH 267, or departmental approval.

-An introduction to the techniques used in studying the transmission, incidence, and frequency of disease the relationships between organisms and their natural habitat.
-Field trips will be made.

-- occurence in populations. - 330.
+An introduction to the techniques used in studying the transmission, incidence, and frequency of disease occurrence in populations. - 330.
 Genetics (5).
 Lec.
 4, Lab.
-3, Pr., Bl 101.
-Basic general principles; theoretical basis for genetic systems.
-Lectures, discussions of modern areas of importance to man.
+3, Pr., BI 101.